Financial Position of an Individual or Business

 Bookkeeping is the first part of the accounting process; that is, the recording of information in the accounting records (books) of the business.
 The recording may be done manually or using a computer.
 The books of the business include journals and ledger accounts.
 A journal is a book (or computer file) in which business transactions are first recorded.
 Ledger accounts are records of the assets, liabilities, and equity.

+They will be discussed in more detail later on in this unit.
 These documents are very useful when seeking financial information on a business, and are used by owners, managers, banks, potential investors, and accountants.
 They all use the same information for different reasons.
 Among other analyses, owners use the balance sheet to establish the size of their stake in the business and the amount of debt.

-Banks examine the balance sheet to determine the financial strength of the business and to determine its ability to pay its debts.
+Financial institutions examine the balance sheet to determine the financial strength of the business and to determine its ability to pay its debts.
 Potential investors review the balance sheet for signs of financial weakness in the business, and accountants look to the balance sheet to examine levels of efficiency in the business.

 Here is a summary of the users and some reasons for their interest in the company’s balance sheet information.